Cutting a Circle Out of a Picture on a PowerPoint Slide Using Merge Shapes

 - Click the Insert tab in the Ribbon and select Pictures.
 A dialog box appears.

-- Navigate to the folder with the picture you wish to insert.
+- Navigate to the folder with the picture you want to insert.

 - Drag the picture to the desired location.